 Inventory What You Own:

 - Keep detailed records of the items in your collection, including photographs and up-to-date appraisals.
 Scan documents and photos as a back-up.
 Store in bank box or with a trusted friend.

 - In case of fire, water damage, etc., notify your insurance agent and contact a conservation professional immediately.
 Take pictures as soon as possible.
 Get witnesses as soon as possible.

 - In case of theft, notify law enforcement officials and your insurance agent immediately.
 Share any physical details that might aid in identification and recovery.

-- In case of natural disaster, AIC or local SHPO or Museum or conservation professionals can assist with salvage of cultural and historic materials.
+- In case of natural disaster, contact the American Institute for Conservation or local Museum or conservation professionals who can assist with salvage of cultural and historic materials.

 WHEN YOU WANT MORE INFORMATION